CASE STUDY - SAFETY INSTALLATION PUBLIC LIABILITY

 Two challenges defined this placement.

 Occupation description vs actual activity.
 A business name with "safety" in it reads as consulting or advisory work to an underwriter scanning a submission.
 Physical edge protection installation is a trades risk - working at height, managing perimeter systems on residential sites under construction, with the exposures typical of the building trades.
 Getting that distinction clear in the submission was essential.
-Even so, most of the market declined outright.
+Even so, appetite for the occupation remained limited.

 Minimum turnover thresholds.
 Some insurers operate minimum viable turnover requirements.
-An early-stage sole trader with revenue under $100,000 can sit below those floors regardless of how clean and legitimate the operation is.
+An early-stage sole trader with a modest turnover can sit below those floors regardless of how clean and legitimate the operation is.
 The decline isn't about risk quality - it's about where the business sits against the insurer's book criteria.
 The broker market exists in part to identify insurers whose appetite doesn't exclude operators at this stage of their business.

 04